Life lessons through gardening

-Through live demonstration and daily interaction, Paramount's Environmental Education program teaches students how to connect meaningfully to their environment to create a more sustainable ecosystem.
+Through live demonstration and interaction, Cottage Home's Environmental Education program teaches students how to meaningfully connect to their environment to create a more sustainable ecosystem.

 Paramount School Farm